LeandroFernandezRuhl/spring-movie-api/README.md

 ```

 ## Additional Information
-For a full list of endpoints and their usage, please refer to the Swagger UI documentation available at http://localhost:8080/swagger-ui.html.
+For a full list of endpoints and their usage, please refer to the Swagger UI documentation available at http://localhost:8080/swagger-ui.html once you're running the application.

 ## Built With
 * Spring Boot